What Is an Escrow Account? A Complete Guide

-As a real estate agent, you guide clients through some of the biggest financial decisions of their lives.
-When it comes to their mortgage, one of the most common questions you’ll face is about setting up an escrow account.
-Your clients will want to know, is escrow good or bad for their specific situation?
-Some will appreciate the simplicity of having their lender manage tax and insurance payments, while others will want the financial control of handling those large bills themselves.
-This article is designed to be your resource, breaking down the key benefits and drawbacks so you can advise your clients with clarity and confidence.
+As a real estate agent, you help clients make life-changing financial decisions.
+So when the mortgage conversation turns to setting up an escrow account, you need to be ready.
+Your clients will want to know: is escrow a good or bad idea for them?
+Some will love the simplicity of letting their lender handle tax and insurance payments.
+Others will want the financial control of paying those large bills themselves.
+This guide breaks down the pros and cons so you can advise every client with clarity and confidence.

 Key Takeaways